failedreality/100-days-of-code/log.md

 **Twitter Post:**  D4 - Methods and multiple methods while using lists and dictionaries within the methods.
 Still over my head but i'm slowly understanding more and more while going through this udemy class. #100DaysOfCode

+### Day 5: December 20, 2017

+**Today's Progress**: Continued more on the learning class from udemy on Python.
+Today was more about the methods and dictionaries used in this little student app we are creating.
+Then built a looping menu system to see students and their average grades.
+At the end he introduced classes, which replaced some of the code and methods we had to make it simpler and cleaner.

+**Thoughts:** Between dictionaries and methods and now classes, I do believe my head is spinning.
+I guess the instructor is pretty fast paced, so I'm trying to retain it all, but it's alot thats for sure.

+**Twitter Post:**  D5 Still learning methods and dictionaries and just a hint of classes, which tomorrow will dive more into during the class.
+My head is still above water so I'm not drowning yet...  #100DaysOfCode